-While you're likely to find that your prescription drugs cost less in Italy than in the United States, some over the counter medications may cost more -- as much as $1 per pill for ibuprofen.
+While you're likely to find that your prescription drugs cost less in Italy than in the United States, some over-the-counter medications may cost more—as much as $1 per pill for ibuprofen, for instance.
 You might want to bring these with you especially if there is a particular brand that you prefer.
 Other medications, like aspirin, will usually be about the same cost as in the United States.

 More than Just Meds

 If you're feeling a little ill, the pharmacist may be able to give you advice, too.
 There are English-speaking pharmacists in most major Italian cities.
 If you have a minor health problem and explain your symptoms, a pharmacist will usually recommend an OTC product.

 OTC medications are not usually on display, so you will probably have to ask the pharmacist for assistance.
 They may not have exactly the same medicine you are used to taking.
 The pharmacist will usually be able to find something equivalent to give you that will meet your needs.

 Other essentials that you'll easily find in a pharmacy are contact lens solutions (you can also get these at a store that sells eyeglasses), sunscreen, mosquito spray, vitamins, toothpaste and mouthwash, feminine products, items for your baby, and sometimes even foods for special diets such as gluten-free pasta.